Is An Aluminum Trailer Frame Good Or Bad?

 Before bolting, use an anti-seize coating between steel and aluminum on the trailer frame.
 Dissimilar metals like to create a galvanic corrosion that can ruin bolts and “nearly” freeze connections.
 Again, not a big deal if you know how to handle it.

 Lastly, don’t use an aluminum trailer frame as the electrical ground path for lights.
-It’s the dissimilar metals issue with connectors, fasteners, electrical path, etc..
-It will work fine at first, then after a while, the lights just quit working, and it’s hard to figure out where the issue is.
-Personally, I like running a full ground wire to everything, even on steel frames, so it’s not an issue.
+The dissimilar metals issue with connectors, fasteners, electrical path, etc..
+It will work fine at first, then after a while, the lights just quit working, and it can be hard to figure out the issue.
+Personally, I like running a full ground wire to everything, even on steel frames, so this does not become an issue.
 Read more about trailer wiring in this article.

 So, Is An Aluminum Trailer Frame Bad?

-I admit, reading some of the above makes it seen that way, but No. Aluminum is an awesome material if it’s done right.
-And that’s the key.
+I admit, reading some of the above makes it seen that way, but No. Aluminum is an awesome material when done right.
+And that is the key.

 Building Considerations